Burlington Jct. to take look at fireworks laws - Nodaway News

-During its regular meeting, the Burlington Jct.
-City Council discussed a litany of topics including fielding citizen concerns regarding firework ordinances.
+During its regular meeting July 9, the Burlington Jct.
+City Council discussed a litany of topics including fielding citizen concerns regarding firework’s ordinances.

 A rousing discussion occurred during the meeting when a concerned citizen rose to debate the need for the city to better regulate when residents can and cannot shoot fireworks.
 The discussion centered around an incident this year in which a resident shot fireworks days after the fourth and kept the concerned citizen from sleeping.